Antoine Bonfanti: Biography

 He feels the pull of the resistance.
 He produces pamphlets on linoleum "in private", and tries on several times to reach England by small boats with friends.
 He is becoming dangerous for his father who is part of one resistance-movement; and when Antoine is called up, in May 1942, for the construction of the "Mur de l'Atlantique", his father orders him to escape to Corsica (it's his formerly correspondent who obtains a pass for him).
 He then forms part of the " Résistance armée urbaine" at the "Front National" (at this time: Front national pour la libération et l'indépendance de la France): "we were in a war of liberation against the Germans, and also in a war of revolution against the Petain-regime".
 In 1943, he commit himself as voluntary-soldier in the "Bataillon de choc".
 He becomes "chasseur" in the fourth company.
 After the Toulon-loading, his batallon goes up as far as Tyrol; Antoine loses numerous comrades on the way.
 To his great detriment, he is only demobilized in September 1945.

 He has two children from a first marriage, Jean-Claude and Francis.
 Years later, he married Maryvon Le Brishoual whom he met in Brazil in 1968, during the filming of "Le grabuge" (O tumulto) by Edouard Luntz, produced by Fox.
 They have three children: Kalanna, Solène and Maël.

 In 1946, he took correspondence lessons from the "Conservatoire des Arts et Métiers"; and thanks to his cousin, Mathieu Bonfanti, he was chosen as boomer-trainee on " La belle et la bête" by Jean Cocteau, at the "Studios de St Maurice" where, in the following time, he learns all the roles, all the trades of sound.
 In 1948, he started to work at " Radiodiffusion française" (which become RTF en 1949 and ORTF in 1964) where he learns " à faire ce qu'il ne faut pas faire" (what not to do).
-Ardent militant, he fights against the American politics which refuses to accept quotas; but with the "Accords Blum-Byrnes", Léon Blum sacrifices French cinema, in order " to put France back on the right track" with the Plan Marshall accepted, and announced in June 1947.
+Ardent militant, he fights against the American politics which refuses to accept quotas; but with the "Accords Blum-Byrnes", Léon Blum sacrifices French cinema, in order "to put France back on the right track" with the Plan Marshall accepted, and announced in June 1947.

-Also in 1962, he begins teaching several times a year at l'INSAS in Brussels until the mid eighties.
+In 1962, he began teaching several times a year at l'INSAS in Brussels.

 He took a keen interest by Cuba in 1963 during the filming of the documentary of Claude Otzenberger "Fidel si, Fidel no" ("Cuba 63").
 He donated then to the ICAIC his favorite appliances (Nagra III and his fetish micro Beyerdynamic M 160).
 For him "Cuba is the discovery of a single application of a socialist concept, but the Cubans, remarkable people, don't deserve what they were to endure afterwards".
 He is rebelling constantly against l'embargo (called blocus in Cuba) that U.S.A. established in 1962, and still applied.

-In 1989, he began teaching at EICTV, each year until February 1999.
+In 1989, he began teaching at EICTV each year until February 1999.